shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_2/README.md

 The case we will work on is NASA's 2D zero pressure gradient flat plate case provided on the following pages: [https://turbmodels.larc.nasa.gov/flatplate_val.html](https://turbmodels.larc.nasa.gov/flatplate_val.html) and [https://turbmodels.larc.nasa.gov/flatplate.html](https://turbmodels.larc.nasa.gov/flatplate.html).

 The plate is 2 meters in length, which is sufficient to observe the full development of the boundary layer from its initiation at the leading edge to a fully developed turbulent state.
 The width of the plate is considered infinite for the purpose of this two-dimensional study, eliminating side effects.
 However, it's important to note that turbulence is inherently a three-dimensional phenomenon, and working in 2D will inevitably result in some error.
-That said, we will work within the framework of RANS, which is more forgiving to this assumption as the properties are being averaged.
+That said, we will work within the framework of RANS, which is more forgiving to this assumption.

 A fluid flows over the plate at $`M = 0.2`$ and with a temperature of 300 K. Under ideal gas assumption, the inlet velocity is thus $`U_\infty = 69.44 \frac{m}{s}`$.
 The Reynolds number ($`Re`$) per unit length of 1 is given as 5 million, so the kinematic viscosity is: